MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/manage/admin-controlled-migration-policy.md

 ### Prerequisite to Enabling the Policy

 Make the new Outlook toggle available to users.
 If the toggle is hidden, users don’t see the migration experience.
-To enable the toggle if it was previously disabled, see [Enable or disable access to the new Outlook for Windows | Microsoft Learn](/exchange/clients-and-mobile-in-exchange-online/outlook-on-the-web/enable-disable-employee-access-new-outlook#use-the-registry-to-enable-or-disable-the-new-outlook-toggle-in-outlook-desktop).
+To enable the toggle if it was previously disabled, see [Enable or disable access to the new Outlook for Windows](/exchange/clients-and-mobile-in-exchange-online/outlook-on-the-web/enable-disable-employee-access-new-outlook#use-the-registry-to-enable-or-disable-the-new-outlook-toggle-in-outlook-desktop).

 ### Enabling or Disabling the Migration Policy